 mdutil command available for rebuilding the index.
 The following command would trigger rebuilding the index on all volumes:

 After running the command, make sure again that indexing is turned on via

 mdutil -sa and wait some time.
-Then check again via both Spotlight and Raycast’s File Search.
+Then check again via both Spotlight and Raycast’s Search Files.